keith/smileykeith.com/_posts/2022-03-02-debugging-bazel-actions.md

   invasive for your build, you can often edit the `copts` attribute of the specific target you care about to invalid the action.
 Again passing `-v` is often a useful way to get it to re-run without changing semantics of the build.
+You can also do this with [`--per_file_copt`][perfilecopt] so you don't have to change any BUILD files.
+Thanks to Tom Rybka for pointing this out.
 - Make it fail.
 Change the inputs or flags to something that is invalid, then your bazel invocation will stop after hitting the action in question.